priism-center/stats-club/GitHub-Basics/README.md

 code, latex files), you won't have any issue with git (this guide is actually hosted using git, git-ception!).

-Simply speaking, git saves snapshots of your work called `commits`, after a `commit` is done, you can go back and forth to check the state of your project, maybe you were experimenting with some new function and realized the old one was better, no problem, you can bring back anything!
+Simply speaking, git saves snapshots of your work called `commits`.
+After a `commit` is done, you can go back and forth to check the state of your project.
+Maybe you were experimenting with some new function and realized the old one was better.
+No problem, you can bring back anything!

 ![git 2](https://imgs.xkcd.com/comics/git_commit.png)